NVIDIA-AI-IOT/GreenMachine/README.md

 Try these debugging steps:

-1. Make sure you have a camera that is connected to a CSI port, not USB
+1. Make sure you have a camera that is connected to the Jetson via CSI, not USB.
-2. Check that the camera is using port 0
+2. Check that the camera is using port 0.
-3. Disconnect all USB devices that aren't your mouse or keyboard
+3. Disconnect all USB devices that aren't your mouse or keyboard.
+4. Delete and reinstall GreenMachine and it's dependencies.

 **Module not found:**